pdfcrowd/save-chatgpt-as-pdf/README.md

-# Save ChatGPT as PDF
+# ChatGPT to PDF by PDFCrowd

 ## Introduction

-"Save ChatGPT as PDF" is a tool that adds a button to the ChatGPT webpage and allows you to save your chats to PDF in one click.
+"ChatGPT to PDF by PDFCrowd" is a tool that adds a button to the ChatGPT webpage and allows you to save your chats to PDF in one click.
 It is available as a browser extension or a user script.
 The tool uses [PDFCrowd API](https://pdfcrowd.com/api/html-to-pdf-api/) to create PDF.

 ![Button](images/chatgpt-infog.png)